 Japan Society is a proud member of Museums for All and accepts Culture Pass.
 If eligible, please select these options at check-out.
 Please bring proof of your enrollment in Culture Pass or present your SNAP or EBT card to access Museums for All benefits.

-Visitors will have access to the gallery when the exhibition opens on April 29.
 Plan your visit in advance by reserving timed tickets today.

 |Timed Tickets between:||Admission||Capacity||Social Distancing|